Scott Snyder: 2020s

+In October 2025, it was announced that Snyder would be co-writing a six-issue miniseries, entitled Absolute Catwoman, with Che Grayson and art by Bengal.
+The series will focus on the Absolute Universe's version of Selina Kyle / Catwoman as embarks on a globe-trotting adventure.
+The first issue released on June 10, 2026.

 Personal life

 Snyder has a wife named Jeanie and two sons.
 On March 3, 2019, Snyder announced that they were expecting another child in May.
 Their child, a son, was born on May 4, 2019.

 Snyder and his family live on Long Island.